Data Law Navigator | United Kingdom

 - PECN must notify Ofcom of any security breach or reduction in availability which has a significant impact on operation of the PECN.

-- After such notification, Ofcom will notify national regulatory authorities in other member states and the Information Security Agency.
+- After such notification, Ofcom will notify national regulatory authorities in other member states and the European Network Information Security Agency.

-- In the case of a data breach, a PECS provider must notify ICO of the breach, notify the individuals affected and maintain a log of personal data breaches.
+- In the case of a data breach, a PECS provider must notify the ICO of the breach within 24 hours of detection, notify the individuals affected in certain cases and maintain a log of personal data breaches.

-- Data controllers must notify the ICO within 72 hours of a data breach taking place, if the breach risks the rights and freedoms of an individual.
+- Data controllers must notify the ICO without undue delay and, where feasible, within 72 hours after becoming aware of the personal data breach, if the breach risks the rights and freedoms of an individual.

 - Data controllers are required to report a personal data breach to the competent Supervisory Authority (SA) without undue delay and, where feasible, not later than 72 hours after becoming aware of it unless the personal data breach is unlikely to result in a risk to the rights and freedoms of data subjects.